5 Key Takeaways from the 2014 Social Media Marketing Industry Report

-The goods new is the increase of the ability to measure the ROI of social media marketing has been significant.
+The ability to measure ROI from social media marketing has increased 11%The goods new is the increase of the ability to measure the ROI of social media marketing has been significant.
 The downside of this statistic is that while it's grown 11 percent from last year, the number of marketers reporting an ability to measure ROI from social media is still only at 37 percent.

 50% of marketers have seen an improvement in salesAs the social impact on sales has become increasingly more measurable, the important for ROI has grown with it.
-The news for social media is good as 50 percent of social media marketers reported an increase in sales from their social media efforts — up from 43 percent last year.
+The news for social media is good as 50 percent of social media marketers reported an increase in sales from their social media efforts -- up from 43 percent last year.

-Of the marketers that responded to Social Media Examiners' survey, 94 percent reported utilizing Facebook.
+Facebook has saturated social media marketing.Of the marketers that responded to Social Media Examiners' survey, 94 percent reported utilizing Facebook.
 That has taken Facebook up from an option to a necessity for social media marketers.
 Despite nearly every marketer being on Facebook, only 43 percent feel confident that Facebook is working for them, according to the report.

 Leads can be increased with just six house of social media marketing a weekAccording to the report, 66 percent of social media marketers reported an increase in sales leads from as little at six hours per week.
-This magic number means that even the smallest of firms have the potential to invest time in social media or — if they don't have time — six hours per week is an easy number to outsource to a freelancer.
+This magic number means that even the smallest of firms have the potential to invest time in social media or -- if they don't have time -- six hours per week is an easy number to outsource to a freelancer.

-The messaging app craze has certainly caught attention among marketers and the news media alike, but it's not realistically in very many marketers' plans.
+85% of marketers have zero plans to use SnapChat.The messaging app craze has certainly caught attention among marketers and the news media alike, but it's not realistically in very many marketers' plans.
 This, of course, makes sense considering the value only seems to be clear for a few select brands whose audience is active on SnapChat and other messaging apps.